clulab/processors/docs/processors-usage.md

 I recommend you do this only _after_ you annotated all the documents you plan to keep in memory.

-Although I see no good reason for doing this, you can disable the interning of strings completely by setting the `internStrings = false` in the
-CoreNLProcessor constructor, as such:
+You can also disable the interning of strings completely by setting the `internStrings = false` in the processor constructor, as such:

 ```scala
 val processor = new CoreNLPProcessor(internStrings = false)